 How often and when do the teams practice?
 How often do the teams play?

 Northern Lights Teams will practice 2 – 4 times per week.
 The schedule will vary depending on the team, court availability, and coach’s schedule.
 A practice schedule will be available after tryouts.
 Generally our teams practice on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays from either 5:30-7:30pm or 7:30-9:30 pm.
 Our 18-1, 17-1, 16-1, & 15-1 teams may have fewer practices on weeknights and an additional practice on Saturday.
 We do understand that many players in grades 7, 8, & 9 have confirmation on Wednesday nights, so we do our best not schedule practice for most of those age levels on Wednesdays.
 All practices will be held at Midwest Volleyball Warehouse in Burnsville.
 Tournaments will be held approximately 2-3 weekends a month.
-The season runs through May for younger players, and through June for older players.
+The season runs through the end of May for younger players, and through June for older players.
 All players who are on teams that play in National Qualification events are required to be in attendance at those events.

-I am a multiple-sport athlete and I participate other activities outside of club volleyball, can I still play for Northern Lights?
+I am a multiple-sport athlete and I participate in other activities outside of club volleyball, can I still play for Northern Lights?

 Playing for Northern Lights will require athletes to commit and work hard throughout the entire club season.
 Missing excessive practices or competition days may have an adverse effect your growth and development as a player.
 Many of our athletes are committed to additional sports and activities and have still found a way to successfully participate in our club program.
 Our coaches and club philosophy will continue to support players who participate in multiple sports – however it is up to those players to be able to maintain their volleyball development.

 My high school banquet conflicts with a Northern Lights practice.
 What should I do?